altwalker/altwalker/docs/source/core/tests-structure.rst

                 /// Will be executed first, before anything else. public void setUpRun() {}

-                /// Will be executed first, after anything else. public void tearDownRun() {}
+                /// Will be executed last, after anything else. public void tearDownRun() {}

+                /// Will be executed before every step. public void beforeStep() {}

+                /// Will be executed after every step. public void afterStep() {}
             }

             /// The implementation of the model named ModelA. public class ModelA
             {
-                /// Will be executed before executing all steps from this model public void setUpModel() {}
+                /// Will be executed once before executing any steps from this model public void setUpModel() {}

-                /// Will be executed after executing all steps from this model public void tearDownModel() {}
+                /// Will be executed once after executing all steps from this model public void tearDownModel() {}

+                /// Will be executed before every step from this model. public void beforeStep() {}

+                /// Will be executed after every step from this model. public void afterStep() {}
             }

             public class Program